microsoft/cppgraphqlgen/README.md

 to install the dependencies, remember to specify the `-DCMAKE_TOOLCHAIN_FILE=...` option when you run the initial build configuration.

+- Create a build directory: `"mkdir build && cd build"`
-- Configure the build system: `"cmake ."`
+- Configure the build system: `"cmake .."`
 - Tell CMake to invoke the build system: `"cmake --build ."` _You can repeat this step to rebuild your changes._
 - CTest comes with CMake and runs the tests: `"ctest ."` _Run this frequently, and make sure it passes before commits._

-You can then optionally install the public outputs by running.
+You can then optionally install the public outputs by configuring it with `Release`:
+- `cmake -DCMAKE_BUILD_TYPE=Release ..`

-- `cmake --build . --config Release --target install` _You probably need to use `sudo` on Unix to do this._
+- `cmake --build . --target install` _You probably need to use `sudo` on Unix to do this._

 ## Interactive tests